Light tube: Light tube with reflective material

-The first commercial reflector systems were patented and marketed in the 1850s by Paul Emile Chappuis in London, utilizing various forms of angled mirror designs.
+The first commercial reflector systems were patented and marketed in the 1850s by Paul Emile Chappuis in London, using various forms of angled mirror designs.
 Chappuis Ltd's reflectors were in continuous production until the factory was destroyed in 1943.
 The concept was rediscovered and patented in 1986 by Solatube International of Australia.
 This system has been marketed for widespread residential and commercial use.
 Other daylighting products are on the market under various generic names, such as "SunScope", "solar pipe", "light pipe", "light tube", and "tubular skylight".

 A tube lined with highly reflective material leads the light rays through a building, starting from an entrance-point located on its roof or one of its outer walls.
 A light tube is not intended for imaging (in contrast to a periscope, for example); thus image distortions pose no problem and are in many ways encouraged due to the reduction of "directional" light.

 The entrance point usually comprises a dome (cupola), which has the function of collecting and reflecting as much sunlight as possible into the tube.
 Many units also have directional "collectors", "reflectors", or even Fresnel lens devices that assist in collecting additional directional light down the tube.

 In 1994, the Windows and Daylighting Group at Lawrence Berkeley National Laboratory (LBNL) developed a series of horizontal light pipe prototypes to increase daylight illuminance at distances of 4.6-9.1 m, to improve the uniformity of daylight distribution and luminance gradient across the room under variable sun and sky conditions throughout the year.
 The light pipes were designed to passively transport daylighting through relatively small inlet glazing areas by reflecting sunlight to depths greater than conventional sidelight windows or skylights.